wso2/docs-is/en/docs/learn/configuring-users.md

     ](https://localhost:9443/services/RemoteUserStoreManagerService?wsdl)

     !!! info
-         If you have configured WSO2 IS to use an IP or hostname, replace `             localhost            ` with your IP or hostname.
+         If you have ocnfiguredWSO2 IS to use an IP or hostname, replace `             localhost            ` with your IP or hostname.

 3. Call the `            addUser()           ` method to create the